duhansysl/Bluetooth-Library-Patcher/readme.md

 Written by @duhansysl

-All rights reserved, you can NOT use the codes in this script without my permissions.
-Its only for commercial use.

 Big thanks to @3arthur6 who did the TWRP patches for it.
 I got the right HEX values from his project.
 His TWRP patcher is here : https://github.com/3arthur6/BluetoothLibraryPatcher